-I had the great pleasure of giving master classes and workshops recently in Germany.
-The town of Gelsenkirchen (around a thirty minute drive from Düsseldorf) provided the backdrop for a weekend of intensive piano playing.
+I had the pleasure of giving master classes and workshops recently in Germany.
+The town of Gelsenkirchen, which is around a forty minute drive from Düsseldorf, provided the backdrop for a weekend of intensive piano playing.
 Seven students had signed up for coaching over a period of two days which culminated in a little concert late Sunday afternoon.
 The classes were held at the Grillo-Gymnasium, although the pupils came from various schools in Gelsenkirchen.
 I also taught a further six students towards the end of my visit who were all pupils at this particular school.

 Our venue, the school hall, housed a large Yamaha grand piano.
 A small audience was present during each class, which grew substantially for the concert, perhaps indicating the interest and demand for piano classes within this area.
 You can see us in action by clicking on the video link below, which shows short excerpts of a few classes.